27 Jul Choosing a Medical Weight Loss Provider

 Prescription weight loss drugs are not for everyone.
 But if you are evaluated and told that you are a good candidate for one of these drugs, learn as much as you can about it.
 Ask questions about how effective the drug has been found to be in clinical trials.
 Learn about potential side effects and which side effects need to be reported right away.
 Two new drugs (Qsymia and Belviq) have come on the drug in recent months, and there are a few older weight loss drugs that are still used.
 When it comes to prescription drugs, you should always be an informed consumer.

-Does the medical weight loss clinic you’re considering in Nashville, TN include follow-up appointments once you reach your target weight range?
+If you are interested in medical weight loss in Nashville, TN, ask the medical weight loss clinic you’re considering if they include follow-up appointments once you reach your target weight range?
 A good weight loss clinic does not abandon you as soon as you meet your goal, but helps you learn what you can do every day to maintain your healthier weight.
-For most people, keeping weight off is a bigger challenge than losing it in the first place, and the medical weight loss program you choose should include weight maintenance in its list of services.
+For most people, keeping weight off is a bigger challenge than losing it in the first place, and the medical weight loss program you choose in Nashville, TN, should include weight maintenance in its list of services.